Among the Sleep: Plot

-Set in the 1990s, a toddler named David is having his second birthday celebration at his home with his mother Zoey.
-The celebration is interrupted by a visitor at the front door who is hidden from David, but the story suggests it is David's father Justin, who has divorced Zoey and married an actress.
-The conversation is muffled and partly kept from David as Zoey raises her voice, refusing Justin's request to see his child.
-Zoey's angry tone frightens David, whose fear is presented as blurred vision.
-Quickly, Zoey returns with a gift, but she does not say who the gift is from.
-Instead, she carries David and the gift upstairs to the child's room, a place of bright, warm colors and streaming sunlight.
-Zoey opens the gift but looks at what is inside with a disdainful expression before shutting the gift box.
-Before the present is given to David, the telephone rings, and Zoey leaves David in the bedroom to play alone.
-The gift is revealed to be a sentient teddy bear, who climbs out of the box and hides in the chest until David finds him.
+Taking place during the 1990s, a toddler is celebrating their second birthday at their home with their mother.
+The party is then interrupted by a visitor at the front door who is hidden from the player, but the story suggests it is the toddler's father, who has divorced the mother.
+The conversation is muffled and partly kept from the toddler as the mother raises her voice, refusing the father's request to see his child.
+The mother's angry tone frightens the toddler, whose fear is presented as blurred vision.
+Quickly, the mother returns with a gift, but she does not say who the gift is from.
+Instead, she carries the toddler and the gift upstairs to their room, a place of bright, warm colors and streaming sunlight.
+The mother opens the gift, but looks at what is inside with a disdainful expression before shutting the gift box.
+Before the present is given to the toddler, the telephone rings, and the mother leaves the player in the bedroom to play alone.
+The gift is revealed to be a sentient teddy bear, who climbs out of the box and hides in the chest until the player finds him.
 The bear introduces himself as Teddy.
 Teddy has a friendly, curious nature.
 After a few minutes of playing together with a music box, a stuffed pink elephant, a storybook, and a toy train, they go into the closet, which turns out to be a large, dark room filled with long, dark-colored coats.
-Teddy says that if David gets scared in the dark, he can hug Teddy to feel safer.
-Once David holds Teddy, he lights the way, acting like a flashlight.
-The small adventure is ended by Zoey finding them; she tells David, gently but ominously, to stop hiding from her and puts him to bed.
+Teddy says that if the toddler gets scared in the dark, they can hug him to help them feel safer.
+Once the player holds Teddy, he lights the way, acting like a flashlight.
+The small adventure is ended by the mother finding them; she tells the toddler, gently but ominously, to stop hiding from her and puts them to bed.